Richard Brookman is Leominster’s Town Crier. He is a member of the Ancient and Honourable Guild of Town Criers.

 Leominster has three historic town roles, Ale Taster, Fish Taster and Bread Weigher.

 These were important roles in the history of the market town.
 In the Sixteenth and Seventeenth centuries, these roles would ensure that the produce for sale at the towns market was of high quality, fit for consumption and not counterfeit.

-The historic roles were reintroduced in the Summer of 2015 and are currently held by John Stirling as Fish Taster, Gill Bullock as Bread Weigher and Alan McEwan as Ale Taster.
+The historic roles were reintroduced in the Summer of 2015 and are currently held by John Stirling as Fish Taster, Gill Bullock as Bread Weigher and the Ale Taster role is curretly vacant .

 The trio regularly appear at town events, including the Leominster Food Fayre and the Victorian Street Market.